PhD Program Admissions Information

 Fellowships & Funding

 All incoming graduate students are fully funded.
-In 2020-21, the value of full tuition remission is $56,300, and the University fellowship stipend is $26,831.
+In addition to full tuition remission, the University fellowship stipend for the 2024-25 academic year is $36,050.
+Every incoming student is guaranteed six years of funding, pending satisfactory progress to degree.
+In 2024-25, the value of full tuition remission is $64,500, and the University fellowship stipend is $36,050.
 Beginning in the fifth semester, all students who have made satisfactory progress are eligible for appointment as classroom instructors.
-These appointments carry a full stipend ($26,831 in 2020-21) and full remission of tuition and are renewable for up to five semesters so long as performance in the classroom and in the degree program remains satisfactory.
+These appointments carry a full stipend ($36,050 in 2024-25) and full remission of tuition and are renewable for up to five semesters so long as performance in the classroom and in the degree program remains satisfactory.
 No prior experience is required, and training is provided.
 The teaching load is one class per semester, with the number of students capped at twelve in all first-year writing courses.

 Are there funds available for travel needed for my dissertation?

-Dissertation Travel Funds are awarded by the Office of Graduate Studies to students in good standing in the final year of their dissertation work.
+The English Department currently provides $2000 in funding for research and conference travel to every incoming PhD student for use during the first five years of the degree.
+These funds are supplemented by an additional $1000 in travel funding provided by the Office of Graduate Studies over the same period.
+An additional $1000 in Dissertation Travel Funding is awarded by the Office of Graduate Studies to students in good standing in the final year of their dissertation work.
 The funds will ideally be used by the student to visit an archive or museum to complete dissertation research, present a conference paper, or attend national meetings in their disciplines at which job interviews are held.
-Prior to the year-long fellowship, students can apply to participate in the summer Mellon Summer Dissertation Seminar that comes with a stipend of $2,000.
+Prior to the final year-long fellowship, students can also apply to participate in the summer Mellon Summer Dissertation Seminar that comes with a stipend of $2,000.

 Is summer funding included?